roulette wheel with dynamic orange cloudbet logo in the background

 Call bets are only available in European Roulette and seem to fit so well with the history of the game – it isn’t particularly hard to imagine powdered Parisian courtiers announcing with great flair and flourish, “Voisin du Zero!” to the croupier, and indeed all around them.

 These are known as “Call bets” or “Announced bets” because to place them you announce them to the croupier before laying your chips on the table.
-In a casino, the croupier repeats the bet back to you in acknowledgement, and moves your chips to an area away from the inside and outside bets.
+If you’re playing Roulette in a physical casino, the croupier repeats the bet back to you in acknowledgement, and moves your chips to an area away from the inside and outside bets.
 When playing a European table online, you can select these bets yourself at the top of the table.

 All of the following bets are variations and mixtures of the inside/outside bets that we’ve just explained above – so feel free to scroll back up and re-read them if anything seems confusing.